Posted on August 16 2018

 R+S: What are you working on right now?

 R+S: Can you tell us a little bit about Girl Starter, the reality-show competition you won first-place last year?
-What was being part of that show like?
+What was being part of that show?

-During filming, I was working 12-14-hour days on set, barely sleeping and working on a business concept during whatever down-time there was (including when we got home after filming).
-I met some incredible women and living in a house with all of them was actually so fun!
+During filming, I was working 12-14-hour days on set, barely sleeping and working on a business concept during whatever downtime there was (including when we got home after filming).
+I've met some incredible women and living in a house with all of them was so fun!
 We all got along, respected each other and had a blast.
 I still keep in touch with them!